tensorflow/community/rfcs/20200712-tfrt-kernel-fallback.md

 1. TFRT fully supports all functionality available in the C API.
-This way any kernel defined using the C API would be automatically available using either full TensorFlow or the TFRT-to-TF forwarding delegate.
+This way any kernel defined using the C API would be automatically available using either full TensorFlow or the TFRT kernel fallback.
 1. Certain functionality is only available with TF backend.
 TFRT C API implementation falls back to full TensorFlow in these cases.